|Salary:||£58,404 to £63,483 per annum, inclusive of London Allowance (grade 9)|

 Interview Date: TBC

-If you have any queries regarding the post, please contact firstname.lastname@example.org.
+If you have any queries regarding the vacancy or the application process, please contact Adrianna Mickiewicz (firstname.lastname@example.org).

 We will consider applications to work on a part-time, flexible and job share basis wherever possible.